 Applying for a postgraduate course

-We encourage you to apply as early as possible, particularly if you are intending to apply for funding – many applications to scholarships require you to have an offer of a place before you can be considered.
+The deadline for applications is 1 August, to start in September the same year.
+We encourage you to apply as early as possible, particularly if you are intending to apply for funding – many applications to scholarships require you to have a firm offer of a place before you can be considered.

 Entry requirements for a masters degree

-Candidates are normally expected to hold an honours degree at 2:1 or above (or its international equivalent) in theology and/or religious studies, or a related subject.
+Candidates are normally expected to hold an honours degree at 2:1 or above (or its international equivalent) in art history or a related topic.
 Other candidates will be considered at the discretion of the Department.

 Entry requirements for a research degree